-By developing international partnerships with peer academic institutions, UNC is able to expand its values, mission, and philosophy internationally without establishing satellite campuses that compete with local institutions.
-Our strongest partnerships have developed over the course of many years, with synergies often first identified at a faculty-to-faculty research level or through a student exchange program.
-These initial interactions provided the opportunity for faculty and staff to identify mutual goals, shared research interests, and closely aligned institutional values.
-In turn, these core connections have laid a foundation for linkages to extend across disciplines, departments, and schools, gaining momentum as university-level bilateral relationships that span a number of disciplines and receive sustained institutional investment.
-Such strategic partnerships generally include faculty and student exchanges, research collaborations, and mutually beneficial sharing of resources.
+The strongest international partnerships at UNC-Chapel Hill have developed over the course of many years, with connections often first identified at a faculty-to-faculty scholarly or research level or through a student exchange program.
+Initial interactions enable faculty and staff to identify mutual goals, shared interests, curricular considerations and institutional values, establishing a foundation for linkages to extend across disciplines and gain momentum as university-level relationships.
+Such strategic partnerships typically involve multi-layered collaborations spanning a number of disciplines and receive sustained institutional investment; these partnerships also include faculty and student exchanges, joint research and shared institutional resources.

 - King’s College London